 Hey… Welcome to Xerago blog!
 So glad you are here!

-# 1. Insufficient focus on your marketing portal
+# 1. Lack of activities on your marketing portal

 You know your marketing portal is of paramount importance.

-You keep revamping it every two years to make it appear fresh.
+You keep revamping it once in every two or three years to make it appear fresh and contemporary.

-You may also be making changes to it every time there is a change in the offers you might make from time to time or any other mandatory information that needs updating.
+You may also be making changes to it every time there is a change in proposition, offers or any other mandatory information.

 But is that enough?

-It is a good thing to remember that Google ranks only websites with fresh content higher on search results.
+Yes!
+It is because Google ranks only those websites with fresh content higher on search results.

 Here is what a study on the correlation between content freshness, crawl frequency and rank position shows.